 Multiple conditions, as mentioned below, can affect hyperinflated life expectancy.

-- Bronchiectasis – It is a chronic respiratory condition in which airways are permanently widened.
+• Bronchiectasis – t is a chronic respiratory condition in which airways are permanently widened.
+Additionally, it can lead to death.

-- Cystic Fibrosis – It is a fatal and genetic disorder that affects not only the respiratory tract but also the digestive tract.
+• Cystic Fibrosis – Furthermore, cystic fibrosis is a fatal and genetic disorder that affects not only the respiratory tract but also the digestive tract.
 The causative factor is a defective gene that triggers the formation of thick mucus and eventually clogs the airways.
-The gene also hinders the function of digestive enzymes.
+Since, the gene also hinders the function of digestive enzymes.

 What are the Symptoms of Hyperinflated Lungs?